Top 5 diet tips to help ease arthritis

 Because of the way our joints work, the pressure on our knee joints is five-six times our body weight when walking, so even a small weight loss can make a big difference if you have arthritis.

 If you eat fewer calories, it’s important to maintain a balance between different types of food so you don’t lose out on important nutrients.
 Read on for top tips for reducing your calorie intake safely.

 Cut down on fat

-Fat has twice as many calories as the same weight of starch or protein and most people eat far more fat than they need.
+Fat has twice as many calories as the same weight of carbs or protein and most people eat far more fat than they need.
 Eating 30g (about 1oz) less fat each day saves 270 calories.

 Cut down on sugar